There’s no “just” about it: how to realistically address self-care

 If you equate making a mistake with being bad or unworthy, though, that shame will outweigh your desire to let go.

 Changing your inner “I am bad” into “I made a mistake” or even “I did a bad thing” will allow you to move on from your over-commitment in a much healthier way.
-You can thank those you may have affected for their understanding and flexibility, let go, and learn from your experience so that next time you can stop yourself before saying “yes”.
+You’ll be able to excuse yourself from that commitment, thank those you may have affected for their understanding and flexibility, and let go.
+This way, you’ll also be able to learn from your experience so that next time you have a better chance of stopping yourself before saying “yes”.

 Sorting what you want for self-care from what you “should” do for self-care requires deeper reflection.